rethinkdb/logstash-input-rethinkdb/README.md

 This is a plugin for [Logstash](https://github.com/elasticsearch/logstash).

 **Currently this is BETA software.
-It includes some limitations that won't make it suitable for use in production until RethinkDB 2.2 is released**

-This plugin will eventually replace the [RethinkDB river](https://github.com/rethinkdb/elasticsearch-river-rethinkdb) as the preferred method of syncing RethinkDB and ElasticSearch.
-We're hoping to get early feedback on how useful the plugin is, and what can be improved (beyond the known limitations, see below).
+It contains some known limitations (see below)**

 ## Using the plugin

-You'll need to use this with the Logstash 1.5 release candidate, which you can [download here](https://www.elastic.co/downloads/logstash).
+You'll need to use this with the Logstash 1.5 or higher, which you can [download here](https://www.elastic.co/downloads/logstash).

 - Install the plugin from the Logstash home directory
 ```sh